RevenueHunt/docs/docs/reference/index.md

     - **Range** - Select the range of answers a cusotmer can cliced.

 - **Image** - Click "Add" to uplaod a featured image to the question.
+Image should be max 1000px x 1000px.
 An extra menu appears once activated.

     - **above** - Places the uplaoded image above the question, on top of the slide.